 Speeding Ticket Lawyer Trenton

 Speeding is the most common moving violation heard in New Jersey Municipal Courts.
 But that does not mean they are trivial or to be ignored.
 Each individual ticket can come with fines and between 2 and 5 points depending on the rate of speed.
-The effect of these points is that you will likely pay higher insurance premiums and a suspension of your license if you accrue a total of 12 points.
+The effect of these points is that you will likely pay higher insurance premiums, and a Suspension of Your License will follow if you accrue a total of 12 points.
 A traffic court attorney can help you to minimize these penalties.

 How Police Measure Your Rate of Speed